pandas-dev/pandas/doc/source/user_guide/duplicates.rst

 Duplicate Label Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can check with an :class:`Index` (storing the row or column labels) is
+You can check whether an :class:`Index` (storing the row or column labels) is
 unique with :attr:`Index.is_unique`:

 .. ipython:: python